syncfusion-content/uwp-docs/uwp/Map/ShapeType.md

 # Shape Types in UWP Maps (SfMaps)

 This feature allows you to draw a polygon, polyline, or circle on the map.
-You can provide input as geo points to draw shapes in two different ways:
+You can provide input as Geo points to draw shapes in two different ways:

     1.Add shapes using map element collection
     2.Add shapes using point collection

 ## Add shapes using map element collection

-You can provide input as a geo points collection to add multiple shapes in a single layer by using the `MapElements` property of shape layer.
+You can provide input as a Geo points collection to add multiple shapes in a single layer by using the `MapElements` property of shape layer.
 There are three types of shapes available in map element.

     1.MapPolygon
     2.MapPolyline